hrkm/GodotCSharp_AnonymousFirestore/README.md

 #### What are the future plans?

-I will be adding a bit better support to the FirestoreDocument, so that you could define more robust structures like maps.
+There should be a better way of doing the JSON formatted classes for easier data manipulation than what I have here.
 There is also no error handling right now (it will just throw exception) - I might add a wrapper around it and include events to listen to in case a failure occurs.

 #### This is awesome!
 How can I support you?